redFrik/udk12-Back_to_basics/udk141016/README.md

 play around and change some numbers. try to remove the background(255) line. swap line for rect etc etc.

-last a more wild example where we copy and paste a few times and then replace some static numbers with sin functions.
+next a more wild example where we copy and paste a few times and then replace some static numbers with sin functions.

 ```
 int i= 0;